Leslie Gossage: Family

 Their elder son, Terence Leslie Gossage was born in 1918.
 Terence joined the King's Own Yorkshire light Infantry (KOYLI) and retired as a Major, with an MBE.
-He died in 1999, survived by his own three children, one of whom followed in the footsteps of his grandfather, in military aviation.
+He died in 1999.

-The younger son, Peter Leslie Gossage, was born in 1919.
-Peter joined the Royal Air Force Volunteer Reserve (RAFVR) and became a pilot, like his father.
+The younger son, Peter Leslie Gossage, joined the Royal Air Force Volunteer Reserve (RAFVR) and became a pilot, like his father.
 He was commissioned as a Pilot Officer and flew Hurricanes with 85 Sqn.
 Initially based in France as part of the Air Component of the BEF, the squadron was withdrawn during the Battle of France and then operated from Debden.
 Pilot Officer Peter Gossage was killed on 31 May 1940 and is buried near his family, in Buxted.